Judd Davis

+Early years

-Davis grew up in Ocala, Florida.
-He attended Forest High School in Ocala, and played high school football for the Forest Wildcats as both punter and placekicker.
+Davis grew up in Ocala, Florida and he attended Forest High School, playing high school football for the Forest Wildcats as both punter and kicker.
 During his high school senior season, he completed seven of eight field goals attempts, with a long of 49 yards, and averaged over 40 yards per punt.

+College career

-Davis attended the University of Florida in Gainesville, Florida, where he played for coach Steve Spurrier's Florida Gators football team from 1991 to 1994.
-He was initially a walk-on player and saw no game action until his 1992 sophomore season.
-During his 1993 junior season, he completed fifteen of nineteen (78.95%) field goal attempts, and forty-seven of forty-nine (95.92%) extra point attempts.
+Davis attended the University of Florida, where he played for coach Steve Spurrier's Florida Gators football team from 1991 to 1994.
+He was initially a walk-on player and saw no game action until his sophomore season in 1992.
+During his junior season in 1993, he completed fifteen of nineteen (78.95%) field goal attempts, and forty-seven of forty-nine (95.92%) extra point attempts.
 Memorably, he completed four of four attempted field goals and three of three extra point attempts, and providing the Gators' winning margin in their 33–26 victory over the Georgia Bulldogs in wet field conditions.
-In addition to winning the Lou Groza Award in 1993, Davis received first-team All-American honors from United Press International and third-team honors from the Associated Press.
-He received first-team All-Southeastern Conference (SEC) honors as a senior in 1994.
+In addition to winning the Lou Groza Award in 1993, Davis received first-team All-American honors.
+He received first-team All-SEC honors as a senior in 1994.

 During his three-season college career, Davis set or tied eight school records and three SEC records.
 In 1994, he surpassed former Gators running back Emmitt Smith to become the Gators' all-time leading scorer with 225 career points.
-Including bowl games, Davis completed nearly 87 percent of his field goal attempts (33 of 38) inside of 50 yards.
-He completed two of four attempts greater than 50 yards, including a career long of 52 year against the Ole Miss Rebels in 1994.
+Including bowl games, Davis completed nearly 87% of his field goal attempts (33 of 38) inside of 50 yards.
+He completed two of four attempts longest than 50 yards, including a career long of 52 year against the Ole Miss Rebels in 1994.
 On point-after-touchdown attempts, he completed 129 of 131 extra points, a new team record.

 Davis graduated from Florida with a bachelor's degree in American studies in 1995.
 He was inducted into the University of Florida Athletic Hall of Fame as a "Gator Great" in 2011.

+Personal life

 He now lives in Ocala, Florida and has two children, Connor and Maggie Davis.
+Davis, along with former Gator teammate Chris Doering, played jai alai matches at Ocala Poker and Jai Alai, without an audience or wagering, in order to satisfy Florida licensing requirements for the facility's card room.